-Make Sure the Pan Is Hot
+Advice from South Dakota Dads

 Bernard Hunhoff, Sr.

-"'Oh, it'll be ok,' was Dad’s reply when Mom worried about one of us, and his standard reply to most crises unless it involved troubled farm machinery.
-Then he wasn’t always as positive." — Bernie Hunhoff, founder & editor at large
+"Oh, it'll be ok," was Dad’s reply when Mom worried about one of us, and his standard reply to most crises unless it involved troubled farm machinery.
+Then he wasn’t always as positive.

 Doyle Stevens